khaledElgohary/high-school-hub/docs/Architecture.md

 A `Request` object stores the details of a request sent between two users.

 ### [User](https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/main/app/src/main/java/comp3350/highschoolhub/objects/User.java)
-A `User` object stores information of a user of the app.
+A `User` object stores information about a user of the app.